f0r3ns1cat0r/ti/README.md

 ## DGA Lists

 Domain generation algorithms (DGA) are algorithms seen in various families of malware that are used to periodically generate a large number of domain names that can be used as rendezvous points with their command and control servers.
+This repository contains daily updated lists of the most active DGA domains.
+The registered domains are contained in a separate file.

 ### References
 * https://en.wikipedia.org/wiki/Domain_generation_algorithm